What does it mean to “take up space”?

 Because every single one of us is unique and has gifts and passions to share with this world.
 So taking up space is not only helpful for our own recovery but also helpful for this world.

-So the next time you feel yourself wanting to disappear or wishing you could sink into yourself and not be seen – I challenge you to remind yourself that you were put here on this earth to take up space.
+So the next time you start wishing you could disappear or wanting to sink into yourself and not be seen – I challenge you to remind yourself that you were put here on this earth to take up space.
 You have a purpose, whether you know what it is yet or not.
 And your purpose is NOT to shrink.

-Remind yourself that by taking up space you are not only empowering yourself to heal, but you are giving yourself to this world.
+Remind yourself that by claiming space in this world you are not only empowering yourself to heal, but also are giving yourself to this world.
 And we need you, warriors.